ezell38/DroneInTheSky_Elias_Asher/README.md

 Use GPS with the L76B and a Pico to track a drone and display its path on a live map.
 Iterations -

+ - Make it send data in real time

  - Make a drone